Large deviation principle for a backward stochastic differential equation driven by $G$-Brownian motion with subdifferential operator: Large deviations for -BSDEs with subdifferential operator

-We now want to prove that the process $Y^{s,x,\varepsilon}$ satisfies a LDP.
+where $C$ is a positive constant. \end{Rem} We now want to prove that the process $Y^{s,x,\varepsilon}$ satisfies a LDP.
 For that reason, we recall the link between Variational Inequality (VI in short) and $G$-MBSDEs.
 For all $\varepsilon>0$, we consider the following VI

 where

 and

 Now consider